tbfld/counter.ink/content/blg/old/social-media/2018/2018-07-09-streaming-auteurs.md

 extract:
 created: 2024-11-17 17:08
 updated: 2025-02-14 22:04
-author:
+author: "tb"
-images:
+images: "true"
 order:
-enableToc:
+enableToc: "true"
 permalink:
 aliases:
-draft:
+draft: "false"
-publish:
+publish: "true"
 date: 2018-07-09
 tags:
   - "#film"
   - "#streaming"
   - "#cinema"
   - "#visual-culture"
+status:
+RSS: "false"
 ---

 For me, the essence of cinema today is waiting for Apple’s gigantic volume icon to linger in the center of the screen for as long as possible.